yldio/skiff/README.md

 * `election timeout()` - when an election timeout occurs.
 * `applied log(logIndex)` - when a node applies a log entry to the state machine

+## Plugins

+Skiff if failry high-level and doesn't implement the network transport or the persistence layers.
+Instead, you have to provide an implementation for these.

 ### Transport provider API